devroopsaha744/julius_ai/README.md

 - VAD / Endpointing: voice activity detection; Deepgram emits `speech_final` or `UtteranceEnd` when it detects a pause or end of a spoken phrase.
 We use these signals to decide whether to call the LLM.
 - Interim transcripts: partial updates while the user is speaking.
 These are useful for showing live text to the candidate but not calling the LLM.
  - Dual-stream: mixing typed code edits and spoken commentary.
 We track both streams independently and invoke the LLM only when both streams are idle or a final submission arrives.
-- single-source-of-truth: Redis keeps the session history for replay, audits, and scoring.
+ - single-source-of-truth: MongoDB stores the authoritative interview records for replay, audits, and scoring; Redis is used as a cache for ephemeral session state.

 ---